Skip to content

 SKYWARD

-Students are encouraged to check SKYWARD weekly to keep progress of their grades.
-If you did not get your log in from PHM, please email familyaccess@phm.k12.in.us for your log in and password.
+Students and parents are encouraged to check SKYWARD weekly to keep progress of grades.

 21st Century Scholars Program